erik-riklund/forma/packages/compiler/README.md

 Forma combines a minimal footprint with a robust feature set, ensuring your applications are both **lightweight and efficient**—a crucial advantage in modern web development.
 Designed with a clear focus on server-side rendering, Forma avoids client-side interactivity, making it a perfect fit for scenarios where simplicity and performance are paramount.
 For client-side interactivity, consider pairing Forma with tools like [Alpine.js](https://alpinejs.dev/), which seamlessly complement its capabilities.

-[Dive right into the usage examples](EXAMPLES.md) or keep reading to find out more about what Forma Compiler is, and what it can do for your project. 😎
+[Dive right into the usage examples](https://github.com/erik-riklund/forma/blob/main/packages/compiler/EXAMPLES.md) or keep reading to find out more about what Forma Compiler is, and what it can do for your project. 😎

 ---

 ## 🔦 Highlights

-- 📦 **Tiny** — Minimal footprint but packed with features
+- 📦 **Tiny** — minimal footprint
 - 🧼 **Pure** — every template compiles into an isolated render function
 - 💡 **Declarative** — no runtime logic, no surprises
 - ⚙️ **Composable** — build your UI with simple, nested components